Part 2 of a 4 part series … Read Part 1

 That’s a joke – not really though because it’s not funny when you’re being fooled.

-PEW Research has proven for decades that most of us don’t trust news media, yet we base our decisions on information news media promotes – somewhat of a conundrum.
+PEW Research has proven for decades that most of us don’t trust news media, yet we base our decisions on information that news media promotes – somewhat of a conundrum.

-Media confusion occurs because news audiences are cleverly manipulated to believe that FAKE NEWS is real journalism.
+Media confusion occurs because news audiences are cleverly influenced to believe that FAKE NEWS is real journalism.
 The challenge is that even when some of the information is true, how it is positioned can be deceptive.

 Consequently, we always have to be cognizant of BIAS – a wild card slipped into the deck without anyone noticing.
 Bias isn’t inherently bad – it’s who we are as individuals … hidden bias however, is another story – literally.

 Bias can also be an element of how we learn, and our belief systems.
 For example, each of us are influenced by our personal bias confirmation, which basically means we embrace information that supports what we currently believe, and we reject data that contradicts it.
-It’s faulty thinking, and unless you’re cognoscente of this ingrained trait you would have a very difficult time changing your mind about anything to which you are passionate.
+It’s faulty thinking, and unless you were cognoscente of this ingrained trait, you would have a very difficult time changing your mind about anything to which you are passionate.
 Beer companies like to establish loyalty even before consumers are of drinking age because they know that once you are hooked on their magic elixir, you’re probably hooked for life.
-Stanford University research discovered that we receive a jolt of the pleasure-drug, dopamine, when we process information that supports our beliefs.
+Stanford University research discovered that we receive a jolt of the pleasure-drug, dopamine when we process information that supports our beliefs.